 Run Pelican Server with Docker Image

 This document explains how to run a Pelican server using Pelican docker image.
-If you are installing Pelican to use its client functionalities (download or upload an object), refer to previous sections to download and install a Pelican binary instead.
+If you want to use Pelican client functionalities, such as to download or upload an object, refer to the install page to download and install a Pelican binary instead.

 Before starting